lettucebo/SubscriptionTracker/docs/implementation/20250525-security-vulnerabilities-fix.md

 Upgrade all vulnerable packages to the latest stable versions:

 1. Upgrade Entity Framework Core related packages to 8.0.5
-2. Upgrade axios to version 1.6.8 or newer
+2. Upgrade axios to version 1.6.8

 ## Implementation Plan